 Salon Stylist: Job Description, Duties and Requirements

-Salon stylists primarily perform hair cutting and styling, though may provide other services to clientele.
-All states require licensure for stylists, and most require graduation from a formal training program.
-Certificate and associate's degree programs are standard options for most salon stylists.
+Salon stylists primarily perform hair cutting and styling, though they may perform other beauty services for clients.
+All states require licensure for stylists, and most require graduation from a formal training program at a state-approved beauty or cosmetology school.
+Certificate and associate's degree programs in cosmetology are another option for aspiring stylists.

 Job Description for a Salon Stylist

 Salon stylists provide a variety of hair care and beauty services.
 Found primarily in a barber shop, beauty parlor, or full-service salon, stylists may be employed for specialized treatments, regular appointments, or special occasions, such as weddings or graduations.
 To remain competitive, stylists may expand their repertoire to include other salon services.
 Salon stylists typically rely on repeat business and regular customers.

 Duties of a Salon Stylist

 Salon stylists perform a broad range of beauty services, from cutting hair to performing scalp treatments.
 Typical duties include shampooing, cutting, and styling hair, though they may also provide hair treatments, including deep conditioning, permanents, hair coloring, and weaving.
 Due to the number of services offered at most salons, stylists must be skilled at using a wide range of beauty products and tools.

 Salon stylists must be able to work with a variety of hair lengths, types, and textures.
 Skilled stylists are able to recognize problems of the hair or scalp and recommend appropriate treatments.
 Other amenities a stylist may provide include: